 While the severity of these impurities can vary, many growers crave precision in their operations, and tap water can sometimes have too many unknown variables.

-If you are not using filtered of reverse osmosis water, you’ll want to test your water to make sure it is suitable to feed to your plants.
+If you are not using filtered reverse osmosis water, you’ll want to test your water to make sure it is suitable to feed to your cannabis plants.